 Budget holders will be informed of the budget available to them early in the academic year.
 It is the responsibility of the budget holder to manage the budget and to ensure that the funds available are not overspent.
-Budget Holder Statements are available to view online on the Civica Radio System.
+Budget holders can either request a statement of their budget from the Finance Office or view online on the HOGE 100 Finance Portal.

 Routine purchases up to £2,000 can be ordered by budget holders.
-Purchases above this can be approved as per appendix 1 - Scheme of delegated financial responsibility.
-Three written quotes or price comparisons are required for individual items or services exceeding £10,000 excluding VAT.
-In the first instance a supplier should be chosen from the list of current suppliers maintained by the Finance Office.
-A quote or price should always be obtained before any order is placed unless there is a genuine emergency e.g. emergency repairs
+Purchases above this can be approved as per Appendix 1 - Scheme of Delegated Financial Responsibility.
+Three written quotes or price comparisons are required for individual items or services exceeding £15,000 excluding VAT.
+In the first instance, a supplier should be chosen from the list of current suppliers maintained by the Finance Office.
+A quote or price should always be obtained before any order is placed unless there is a genuine emergency (e.g. emergency repairs).